Committee membersHERDSA Conference 2019

 Dr Raj Shekhawat

-Dr Raj Shekhawat is a Senior Lecturer working at the Center for Learning and Teaching (CfLAT), Auckland University of Technology (AUT), Auckland, New Zealand.
+Dr Raj Shekhawat is a Senior Lecturer working at the Centre for Learning and Teaching (CfLAT), Auckland University of Technology (AUT), Auckland, New Zealand.
 He is currently working as an Academic Developer, focusing on the professional development of academics and innovation in curriculum design across various faculties.
 He is a Clinical Audiologist by training and has been actively involved in organizing international conferences.
 Raj holds a special interest in social media engagement and using technological innovation to engage academics and creating meaningful learning spaces in tertiary education.
-Raj is a HERDSA Fellow and a mentor.
-He has been actively involved in HERDSA as an officer for professional development portfolio (Talk about Teaching and Learning – TATAL) and New Zealand HERDSA branch member.
-He loves to spend quality time with his SPCA adopted puppy ‘George’ to keep him sane and energised.
+Raj is a HERDSA Fellow, Senior Fellow of HEA, CMALT holder and a mentor for professional development of academics.
+He has been actively involved in HERDSA as an officer for professional development portfolio (Talk about Teaching and Learning – TATAL), New Zealand HERDSA branch member and recently elected to be on the HERDSA Executive.

 I completed my postgraduate studies (PGDipBus, MMgt) at the University of Auckland.
 Since 1997, I have worked for the University in various professional roles.
 My current role is Centre Manager at the Centre for Learning and Research in Higher Education.
 The Centre is hosted by the Faculty of Education and Social Work, it works with academic staff across our University to develop, document and research their teaching.
 I oversee the Centre’s operations and lead the administrative team.
 The Centre’s contracts, budgets and facilities are my responsibility.
 I also assist the Director to navigate our rapidly changing environment and support our staff to meet the University’s strategic goals.